Ricci Luyties: Early life

 In the summer of 1980, Luyties joined the Junior National volleyball team and continued to play on it each summer until he joined the United States men's national volleyball team in 1985.

-College career
+College

 Luyties started for the UCLA Bruins from 1981 through 1984.
 He helped lead UCLA Bruins to four consecutive national titles and three straight league titles.
-In 1982 and 1984 the Bruins had an undefeated season with the assistance of Luyties.
-Throughout his career UCLA won eighty-three straight home games and had an overall record of 126 matches won and 7 lost.
+In 1982 and 1984, the Bruins had an undefeated season with the assistance of Luyties.
+Throughout his career, UCLA won eighty-three straight home games and had an overall record of 126 matches won and seven lost.